-14. How do Finalists update their on-line resume for agency hiring officials to obtain?
+14. How do Finalists update their resume and/or transcripts for agencies to view?

 Once the application period closes, applicants will not be able to make changes to their resume.
 Since the original resume and application documents are used to determine eligibility until selection of Finalists, these remain with the Finalists' record within the PMF TMS (Talent Management System).
 However, Finalists are able to update their resume and transcripts.
 The Finalist's resume serves as a default for registered agency users to search and view them in the PMF TMS.
 When a Finalist updates that resume, it appears as an updated default resume.
 When Finalists apply to PMF appointment opportunities via the Apply Now feature in the PMF TMS, that resume is the version agency users will see when reviewing applicants.
-Additional information about resumes can be found under the Become a PMF\Find a Job section.
+Additional information about resumes and transcripts can be found under the Become a PMF\Find a Job section.

 15. Are applicants who are selected as Finalists guaranteed a Federal job?

 No. If you are selected as a Finalist, you may be eligible for a PMF appointment by a participating Federal agency; however, Finalists are not guaranteed an opportunity.
 Finalists have 12 months after the announcement of Finalists to obtain a fellowship appointment (otherwise known as the appointment eligibility period); which is defined as accepting and starting an appointment by the 12 month deadline.
-Appointing agencies are responsible to ensure Finalists meet qualifications and degree requirements.
+Appointing agencies are responsible to ensure Finalists meet qualifications, advanced degree requirements, and school accreditation.

 16. Do Federal agencies reimburse PMFs for their relocation costs upon appointment?